dbemerydt/dbemerydt.github.io/_posts/2018-8-24-rap-mental-health.md

 ---
 layout: page
-title: A data-driven preliminary look at mental health in hip hop
+title: Mental health in hip hop: a data-driven preliminary look
 ---

 ## Some motivation